ginakokoska/Concurrentcounter/README.md

 # Concurrentcounter

-This C-Program uses multiple threads to access a critical section using mutex locks to makes the code thread safe.
+This C-Program uses multiple threads to access a critical section using mutex locks to make the code thread safe.